-Hore Abbey sits in the shadow of the Rock of Cashel, in what is now open grazing land, which is accessible to the public.
-The Abbey dates from the 13th century when the former Benedictine Abbey at Hore was given to the Cistercians by Archbishop David MacCearbhaill (in 1270), who later entered the monastery.
+Hore Abbey, also Hoare Abbey, sometimes known as St. Mary’s, is a ruined Cistercian monastery near the Rock of Cashel.
+The former Benedictine abbey at Hore was given to the Cistercians by Archbishop David MacCearbhaill in 1270, who later entered the monastery.
 He endowed the Abbey generously with land, mills and other benefices previously belonging to the town.
+Free to enter, the abbey can be viewed any time.

 Cashel is a very pretty heritage town with an abundance of local shops and places to visit.
 An old walled town, some of the walls are still visible hundreds of years later.